6 Product Skin Care Routine

 3. Vitamin B

 Vitamin B is heavily involved in the skins cell repair processes.
 It increases the skins production of ceramides (fatty acids) improving skin hydration and keeping the skins barrier strong and healthy.
-It decreases production of sebum in the skin - sebum is a lipid rich substance produced by the skin.
-Overproduction of sebum is strongly linked to the formation of breakouts and acne.
-Vitamin B also inhibits the growth of c.acnes bacteria (the bacteria associated with acne and breakouts), and has anti-inflammatory properties.
+It decreases production of sebum in the skin - sebum is a lipid rich substance produced by the skin, strongly linked to the formation of breakouts and acne.
+Vitamin B inhibits the growth of c.acnes bacteria (the bacteria associated with acne and breakouts), and has anti-inflammatory properties.
+Vitamin B is also an antioxidant, protecting your skin from oxidative stress and damage.

 4. Vitamin C

 Vitamin C is instrumental in preventing the formation of unwanted pigment in the skin.
-It actually inhibits the production of melanin in the skin, helping to maintain an even skin tone.
-It also promotes collagen production, and strengthens
+It inhibits the production of melanin in the skin, helping to maintain an even skin tone.
+It also promotes collagen production, and strengthens and stabilises existing collagen, helping you to retain it.
+Vitamin C is an antioxidant too, so just like vitamin A and B, it protects your skin from oxidative stress and damage.

-Moisturiser creates a barrier on the surface of your skin to prevent moisture loss, and provides additional hydration to the outer layer of the skin.
+Moisturiser creates a thin film/barrier on the surface of your skin to prevent moisture loss, and provides additional hydration to the outer layer of the skin.
 This product is particularly important during the day, and during winter when epidermal water loss is increased by the drier, colder environment.

 Last but certainly not least, is SUNSCREEN.
-Sunscreen should be a non-negotiable element of your skin care routine - UV damage causes so many problems for your skin including premature ageing, unwanted pigmentation, chronic redness, and impaired barrier function.
-If you are a person who struggles to find sunscreen that you actually like - try Coola, a super lightweight sunscreen that feels just like moisturiser on the skin.
+Sunscreen should be a non-negotiable element of your skin care routine - UV damage causes so many problems for your skin including premature ageing, unwanted pigmentation, chronic redness, sensitivity and impaired barrier function.

 And there you have it, a fool-proof skincare routine to cover just about every skin concern, and provide your skin with ALL the nutrients and support it needs to be strong, healthy and clear!